encoredev/encore/docs/observability/encore-flow.md

 development cycle.
 Flow helps you:

 * Track down bottlenecks before they grow into big problems.
-* Get someone new to the team up onboarded and up to speed.
+* Get new team members onboarded much faster.
 * Pinpoint hot paths in your system, services that might need extra attention.

 Services and PubSub topics are represented as boxes, arrows indicate a dependency.
 In the example below the `login` service has dependencies on the `user` and `authentication` services.
 Dashed arrows shows publications or subscriptions to a topic.
 Here, `payment` publishes to the `payment-made` topic and `email` subscribe to it:

 <img src="/assets/docs/flow-diagram.png" title="Encore Flow - Highlight Dependencies" />